 Simply put, interest is the cost associated with using someone else’s money.
 When you have money to lend, you earn interest.
 When you borrow money, you pay interest.
 It can be a tool or an obstacle.

 Being on the right side of interest is like getting free money.
 You might not think much of your humble bank account, but when you save money in an interest-bearing account, the bank is putting that money to work when you don’t use it.
-They pay you interest for the privilege of doing so.
+They pay you interest for the privilege of using your money.

 Have you ever wondered why so many banks tie their reward programmes to their credit card facilities?
 In the below example, you’re going to see how much money the bank makes when you borrow money.